-- achieve a minimum score of 50% in the exam - achieve a minimum score of 50% in the written report
+- achieve a minimum score of 50% in the exam - achieve a minimum score of 50% in the written report though a written test.

-The pass mark obtained in the sections with minimum requirements and the mark for the non-reassessable section (classroom activities) will be carried forward to the second call.
+The pass mark obtained in the sections with minimum requirements and the mark for the nonreassessable section (classroom activities) could be kept to the second call.
 Students who have not done any classroom activity will be eligible for a maximum final score of 8 points in the second call, after deducting the 20% corresponding to this section.